Rumble Signs Exclusive Livestreaming Agreement with JiDion

-/EIN News/ -- LONGBOAT KEY, Fla., April 10, 2023 (GLOBE NEWSWIRE) -- Rumble, the video-sharing platform (NASDAQ: RUM), announced today that JiDion, the popular comedic video creator, will livestream exclusively on Rumble and create viral videos for on-demand streaming on the platform.
+LONGBOAT KEY, Fla., April 10, 2023 (GLOBE NEWSWIRE) -- Rumble, the video-sharing platform RUM, announced today that JiDion, the popular comedic video creator, will livestream exclusively on Rumble and create viral videos for on-demand streaming on the platform.
 Known for his prank videos and comedy podcasts, JiDion has quickly become an internet sensation with more than 6.8 million YouTube subscribers and 2.2 million Instagram followers.

 "I want to take my content to the next level, and Rumble was the platform that will allow me to do that," said JiDion.